 Long time ago, going back to 1600 B.C. in a painting in Knossos’ palace in Crete we find girls collecting saffron flowers.
 At about the same period, records were found documenting its use for medical purposes.
-We find it in the Metamorphoses of Ovid where he tells the story of Croco’s heartbreaking love for the nymph Smilace.
+We find it in the Metamorphoses of Ovid where he tells the story of Croco’s heart-breaking love for the nymph Smilace.
 Unfortunately, so much love was envied by the Gods who turned Croco into a red-hearted flower.
-Greeks were succeeded by Romans with God Mercury who, unintentionally, killed his friend Crocus and in order to make his memory immortal, colored with his blood a plant, the Crocus.
-Later on, Virginio in his Georgiche described the work of young bees sucking the nectar of reddish crocuses.
-The ancient Egyptians attached great importance to saffron and used it in religious rituals and for Pharaoh embalming.
+Greeks were succeeded by

+Historiography is vague about the origin of the bulb.
+Regions of Anatolia and Asia Minor, probably the area of present-day Khorasan, in north-western Iran, are indicated as the region where the bulb is originated from.
+This is where 90% of the world’s saffron production comes from.
+The ancient Egyptians ascribed great importance to saffron and used it in religious rituals and for Pharaoh embalming.
 It was also used in cosmetics and in medical field as analgesic.

-The Persian were probably the first to use saffron as a spice.
-Later the Arabs and the Romans spread it around the world through caravan routes of “Silk Road” to the east and trade routes of “Mare Nostrum” to the West.
-The Romans abundantly used it during religious ceremonies and added it to their famous banquets.
-The matrons of Rome, on the other hand, used it as a powerful aphrodisiac transforming it into perfume.
-Over the years saffron gained an increasingly first-class place in Roman Empire.
+The Persians were most likely the first to use saffron as a spice, Arabs afterwards, and then came the Romans who spread it around the world through caravan routes of “Silk Road” to the East and trade routes of “Mare Nostrum” (Mediterranean Sea) to the West.
+The Romans abundantly used it during religious ceremonies and added it to delicacies during their famous banquets.
+The matrons of Rome, on the other hand, used it as a powerful aphrodisiac by transforming it into perfume.
+Over the years saffron gained an increasingly first-class place in the Roman Empire.
 In China, the mystical properties of spice were traced back from the orange color of Buddha’s tunic.
 Even today

 monks perpetuate this symbolism by continuing to wear traditional yellow-orange tunic.